cpakken/legend-issue-add-remove-items-at-beginning/README.md

-## ISSUES Deletng and Inserting Items in Beginning of List
+## ISSUES Deleting and Inserting Items in Beginning of List

 This repos is a minimal reproduction for rendering items